DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    #       #       #       #

 The aliases can also be used to designate a solid block of track.
-This is epecially useful for obliterating low-quality engravings so you can re-smooth and re-engrave with higher quality.
+This is especially useful for obliterating low-quality engravings so you can re-smooth and re-engrave with higher quality.
 For example, you could use the following sequence of blueprints to ensure a 10x10 floor area contains only masterwork engravings::